-This is a small movie—one with a limited budget and without major stars at the time it was made—and it’s not available on DVD, so many people haven’t seen it.
+This is a small movie—one with a limited budget and without major stars at the time it was made—and it was not available on DVD for decades (until 2020), so many people haven’t seen it.
 Based on a novel by Ruthannne Lum McCunn, it’s a more or less true story of how China Polly and Charlie Bemis meet in an Idaho mining camp, and what follows from that meeting.
 There are, strangely enough for a western, no gunfights, but there is a lot of gambling and anti-Chinese prejudice.

 Lalu (Rosalind Chao) is sold by her impoverished family in China and is transported to San Francisco and then to a mining town in northern Idaho, where she has become the property of Hong King (Michael Paul Chan).
 Hong King runs the local saloon and gambling den, which he rents from Charlie Bemis (Chris Cooper); he can’t own it since he isn’t a citizen and isn’t allowed to become one.
 A constant element of the background is the racist treatment of the numerous Chinese.
 Charlie himself, though not Chinese, appears to be on an extended streak of bad luck.